jagath132/portfolio-newversion/DEPLOYMENT_GUIDE.md

 - Verify all Firebase environment variables are set correctly
 - Check Firebase Console for authorized domains

+### Issue: Vercel build fails

+- Check build logs in Vercel dashboard
+- Ensure `npm run build:admin` or `npm run build:portfolio` works locally
+- Verify Node.js version in Vercel (should match your local version)

+### Issue: Wrong mode deployed on Vercel

+- Check environment variables in Vercel project settings
+- Ensure each project has the correct `VITE_APP_MODE` value
+- Redeploy after changing environment variables

 ## Maintenance

 When updating code:

 1. Push changes to your repository
-2. Both Vercel/Netlify projects will auto-deploy
+2. Both Vercel projects will auto-deploy (if enabled)
+3. Netlify projects will also auto-deploy
-3. Each will build with its respective mode
+4. Each platform will build with its respective mode
-4. No manual intervention needed
+5. No manual intervention needed

 ## Cost Optimization